 This year, The 6th INAFOR will stream on forest and environment management while supporting Sustainable Development Goals-SDGs, thereby, the general theme may have “Greener Future: Environment, Disaster Resilience, and Climate Change“.
 It is also an opportunity to promote the Indonesian’s and other countries’ work on improving the environment on the ground, and to showcase success at the implementation, put sciences is in place.
 Pandemic COVID-19 is now become a global challenge to generate efforts for surviving.
 The critical given that forests and environments, also broader landscapes are important to stakeholders giving efforts to achieve their SDGs targets.

 One of INAFOR’s sub-theme is “Engaging Social Economic of Environment and Forestry, Better Social Welfare” would support discussing to attempt how to achieve social welfare from forestlands, valuing economics of forest, mediation & law enforcement, discussing social forestry, social awareness, and stakeholders capacity, resettlement at forest state, forest state & lands distribution, and customary forests, village forest, community forest, customary forest, partnership forest, gender participation, enhancing forest community welfare and the opportunities.
 Further topics are regulating/institutionalizing natural resources and environment either central or local government permit system, conflict resolution, palm in the forest, monitoring, governing natural resources and environment; also would be discussing criminal justice, civil justice, mediation mechanisms for law enforcement process.
-Centre for Research and Development on Social, Economy, Policy and Climate Change is designing an expo within the INAFOR event to address this issue.
+Center for Standardization of Disaster and Climate Change Instruments is designing an expo within the INAFOR event to address this issue.